 Limited companies can benefit from a company car, van or motorcycle.
 Whether you’re transporting equipment and materials or simply travelling between clients, having a mode of company transport can be invaluable.
-If you’re a sole trader, you can’t have a company car but other options are available.
+If you’re a sole trader, you can’t have a company car, but other options are available.

-Purchasing a vehicle for business purposed can be something of a grey area for the self-employed.
+Purchasing a vehicle for business purposes can be something of a grey area for the self-employed.
 Can you claim it as a business expense?
 What about fuel?
 And repairs?
 Are there any special taxes you need to think about?

 If you’re a self-employed sole trader, then you won’t be able to have a company car, as there is no company.
 However, you still have a choice of how to claim your business mileage expenses.
 We explain business mileage and business vehicles for sole traders in our detailed article on sole trader expenses.

-If you run your business as a limited company and you’re thinking of getting a company car, you should always contact your accountant to discuss what the best option is for your situation.
+If you run your business as a limited company and you’re thinking of getting a company car, you should always contact your accountant to discuss what the best option is for your business.
 If you’re looking to get the lay of the land, however, we’ve compiled everything you need to get you started.

 What are the tax obligations?

 Your company car will be taxed as a benefit in kind, with some fairly complex company car rules, because it is an asset used by you or your employees for benefit, and doesn’t feature in any salary payments.
 You can read more about other benefits in kind in our article, “What are benefits in kind?”.